answebdev/next-sanity2/README.md

 ## Description

-Official portfolio website I designed and built for a client, a Korean model who wanted a website to showcase her modeling work and have a way for others to reach out to her for bookings or inquiries with a contact form.
-By using the Sanity CMS for the website, the client is able to manage her own content on the website.
+CoderGuides is a blog website built with Next.js on the frontend and Sanity CMS on the backend.
+With Sanity, I am able to manage my content and add, edit, update, and delete articles inside Sanity Studio.

 ## CoderGuides Live Link

-Please check out the live link for CoderGuidese here: [CoderGuides]([https://jisunkim.netlify.app/](https://coderguides.vercel.app/) "CoderGuides")
+Please check out the live link for CoderGuides here: [CoderGuides]((https://coderguides.vercel.app/) "CoderGuides")

 ## Table of Contents
 * [Technologies Used](#Technologies-Used)